About

 Methods

-Each participant completes 7 sessions over the course of three years.
-Similar to phase 1, sessions are completed over Zoom with a trained experimenter who administers tasks designed to assess participants’ fraction and algebra knowledge.
+Each participant completes seven sessions over the course of three years.
+Similar to phase 1, sessions are conducted via Zoom by an experimenter who administers tasks designed to assess participants’ knowledge of fractions and algebra.

 Contact Information